 Ms. Newman’s many years of experience as a professional opera singer resulted in a contact network of world-class artists from all genres of music who would regularly mentor and teach her students.
-Featured guest artists have included: Olly Wilson, Marcus Belgrave, Patrice Rushen, Delroy Lindo, Frederica von Stade, Jake Heggie, Kiri Tekanawa, Julia Bullock, Kenneth Kellogg, Arthur Woodley, Danielle de Niese, Rodrick Dixon, Alfreda Burke, Daniel Washington, Michael Morgan, Emil Miland, Benny Maupin, Frank Foster, Hubert Laws, Kenny Garrett, Herlin Riley, Rodney Whitaker, Carl Allen, Eddie Allen, Delfio Marcelis, Omar Lateef, Thadius Dixon, Desean Jones, Mulgruw Miller, and the late Ndugu Chancler.
+Featured guest artists have included: Olly Wilson, Marcus Belgrave, Patrice Rushen, Delroy Lindo, Frederica von Stade, Jake Heggie, Kiri Tekanawa, Julia Bullock, Kenneth Kellogg, Arthur Woodley, Danielle de Niese, Rodrick Dixon, Alfreda Burke, Daniel Washington, Michael Morgan, Emil Miland, Benny Maupin, Frank Foster, Hubert Laws, Kenny Garrett, Herlin Riley, Rodney Whitaker, Carl Allen, Eddie Allen, the Marcelis brothers, Omar Lateef, Robert Watt, Baba Ken Okulolo, Thadius Dixon, Desean Jones, Mulgruw Miller, Nnamdi Asomugha and the late Ndugu Chancler.
 On May 14, 2019 the YMCO Choraleers were invited to perform during the 2019 San Francisco Arts Medallion Honoring Michael Tilson Thomas, held at Saint Joseph's Art Society.
 YMCO students were also invited to perform at Josh Groban’s Find Your Light Foundation Gala in 2018 and 2019, both held at the Ritz Carlton at Half Moon Bay.
-In both years, students backed up Josh Groban as he performed “You Raise Me Up” and were also able to back up Jason Mraz in 2018 as he performed “I Won’t Give Up.”
-Guests at the FYL Foundation Galas included: Tony Bennett, McLachlan, and Ben Folds.
-More recently, Ms. Newman received a proclamation from the city of Berkeley, California on January 28, 2020 for her work with the Young Musicians Choral Orchestra.
+In both years, students backed up Josh Groban as he performed “You Raise Me Up” and Jason Mraz in 2018 as he performed, “I Won’t Give Up.”
+Guests at the FYL Foundation Galas included: Tony Bennett, Jason Mraz, Sarah McLachlan, and Ben Folds.
+More recently, Ms. Newman received a second proclamation from the city of Berkeley, California on January 28, 2020 for her work with the Young Musicians Choral Orchestra.

 In lieu of flowers, please consider donating to the Daisy C. Newman Memorial Scholarship Award, which will be given to YMCO’s highest achieving students.